Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 ```

 But what's when you want to check a method of the element?
 And the element changes?
 For example `switch (getRandomUUID()) { /*...*/ }`
 Of course we have a solution for that!
-The `when` keyword:
+The `when` keyword

 ```back
 switch element {